ashleshmahule/ClosestPairProblem/README.md

     Parameters:
     X : array-like, shape = [n_samples, n_features]
            n_samples is the number of points in the data set, and n_features is the dimension of the parameter space.
            Note: if X is a C-contiguous array of doubles then data will not be copied.
            Otherwise, an internal copy will be made.

     leaf_size : positive integer (default = 40)
                    Number of points at which to switch to brute-force.
                    Changing leaf_size will not affect the results of a query, but can significantly impact the speed of a query and the memory required to store the constructed tree.
 The amount of memory needed to store the tree scales as approximately n_samples / leaf_size.
                    For a specified leaf_size, a leaf node is guaranteed to satisfy leaf_size <= n_points <= 2 * leaf_size, except in the case that n_samples < leaf_size.

     metric : string or DistanceMetric object
                 The distance metric to use for the tree.
 Default=’minkowski’ with p=2 (that is, a euclidean metric).
                 See the documentation of the DistanceMetric class for a list of available metrics. kd_tree.valid_metrics gives a list of the metrics which are valid for KDTree.

     Additional keywords are passed to the distance metric class.
     Attributes:
     data : memory view
             The training data

+For more information refer https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KDTree.html
 ***

 ### Solution